What is Geometry?

 The word "geometry" literally means "earth measure."
-Well, explorers, cartographers, and topographers have taken care of all that stuff for us, so what's left for geometers?
-Yes, that's a real word.
+Explorers, cartographers, and topographers have taken care of all that stuff for us, so what's left for geometers?

-Well, a whole lot, actually!
+A whole lot, actually.
 Geometry is a way to measure things in the world as opposed to Planet Earth itself.
 (Can you imagine the size of the ruler you'd need?)
 It's about using visible figures and mathematical concepts to understand the physical world around us.
 Sounds thrilling, doesn't it?